 Inventory valuation is established based on a number of factors including, but not limited to, finished goods not meeting product specifications, product excess and obsolescence, or application of the lower of cost or net realizable value concepts.
 The determination of events requiring the establishment of inventory valuation, together with the calculation of the amount of such adjustments may require judgment.
 The Company analyzes its inventory levels on a periodic basis to determine if any inventory is at risk for expiration prior to sale or has a cost basis that is greater than its estimated future net realizable value.
 Any adjustments are recognized through cost of sales in the period in which they are incurred.
-No inventory valuation adjustments have been recorded for any periods presented.
+Inventories presented in the condensed balance sheets are net of reserves for excess and obsolete inventory, which were \$1.9 million as of September 30, 2023.